carlobiermann/lora-mesh/README.md

 ## Description

 This repository features a complete collection of code examples/sketches/projects used in my thesis "Implementing a Mesh Routing Algorithm for the LoRa Protocol on the ESP32".
 The project resulted in the development of LoRaDiMe, short for Long Range Directed Mesh, which is a protocol enabling multiple devices to periodically send payloads to a predefined destination over multiple hops.
 LoRaDiMe therefore creates an ad hoc mesh network, which allows mobile and battery powered devices to dynamically self-configure.
 More information can be found in my thesis, which will be available soon.
-In the mean time, the code for LoRaDiMe is available here: https://github.com/carlobiermann/LoRaDiMe
+In the meantime, the code for LoRaDiMe is available here: https://github.com/carlobiermann/LoRaDiMe